openshift/runbooks/alerts/etcMemberDown.md

 ## Meaning

-This alert is fired when one or more etcd member goes down and evaluates the number of etcd members that are currently down.
+This alert fires when one or more etcd member goes down and evaluates the number of etcd members that are currently down.
 Often, this alert was observed as part of a cluster upgrade when a master node is being upgraded and requires a reboot.